Working in work, health and safety has allowed me to develop a wide range of knowledge and experience around wellbeing and health topics

 1. floors glistening and carpets cleaned.

 I can hear those sweet tones of the vacuum from here.
 Throughout our daily lives, our flooring can pick up and hold onto all kinds of chemicals and allergy-inducing things.
-A decent vacuum with a HEPA filter you can be a real lifesaver if used regularly in your home.
-You will be ridding your home of as many other toxins, allergens, pet dander, and dust mites as you possibly can.
+A decent vacuum with a HEPA filter can be a real lifesaver if used regularly in your home and when proper care is taken to service it.
+You will be ridding your home of as many other toxins, allergens, pet dander, and dust mites as you can.

 Using a vacuum cleaner that has strong suction, rotating brushes, a HEPA filter and preferably bagless (empty it outside) will ensure that dust and dirt won't just be sucked up and through the back of the vacuum and back out into your lovely home.
 When it comes to the most used spaces in the home, please be sure to go over those areas a couple of times.
 Don't forget walls, carpet edges, and upholstered furniture, where dust accumulates.
 For best results, vacuum two or more times each week and wash out your filter regularly.

 Mop it up.
 Mopping picks up the dust that vacuuming leaves behind on smooth surfaces.
 You can skip the soaps and cleaners and just use plain water to capture any lingering dust or allergens.
 Microfibre mops and cloth are the way to go as they capture and hold more dust etc. than your average cloth or leftover pieces of that t-shirt that you loved so much.
 A side benefit of utilising microfibre is that the need for using cleansers and cleaning liquids evaporates, as it actually works better with just some water.

 Let it breathe.
 Whilst you are airing out your house make sure that you take out your rugs and mats.
 The little buggers can hold a lot of nasties.
 Getting them outside and giving them a good belting will get rid of the junk.